 - A logic level converter IC, it is used to change logic levels from 3.3V to 5V (UART TX line coming from microcontroller )

-Down below I’ve described the most important connections that I’ve found after seeking with a multi meter for a few longer moments π
+Down below I’ve described the most important connections that I’ve found after performing continuity tests with a multimeter.

 [Pin number],[Port],[Function]